MicrosoftDocs/windows-itpro-docs/education/windows/index.md

 ## ![Plan for Windows 10 in your school.](images/clipboard.png) Plan

-<p><b><a href="configure-windows-for-education.md" data-raw-source="[Windows 10 configuration recommendations for education customers](configure-windows-for-education.md)">Windows 10 configuration recommendations for education customers</a></b><br />Provides guidance on ways to customize the OS diagnostic data, consumer experiences, Cortana, search, as well as some of the preinstalled apps, so that Windows is ready for your school.</p>
+<p><b><a href="configure-windows-for-education.md" data-raw-source="[Windows 10 configuration recommendations for education customers](configure-windows-for-education.md)">Windows 10 configuration recommendations for education customers</a></b><br />Provides guidance on ways to customize the OS diagnostic data, consumer experiences, Cortana, search, and some of the preinstalled apps, so that Windows is ready for your school.</p>
 <p><b><a href="edu-deployment-recommendations.md" data-raw-source="[Deployment recommendations for school IT administrators](edu-deployment-recommendations.md)">Deployment recommendations for school IT administrators</a></b><br />Learn how to customize the OS privacy settings, Skype, and Xbox for Windows-based devices used in schools so that you can choose what information is shared with Microsoft.</p>
 <b><a href="get-minecraft-for-education.md" data-raw-source="[Get Minecraft Education Edition](get-minecraft-for-education.md)">Get Minecraft Education Edition</a></b><br />Minecraft Education Edition is built for learning.
 Learn how to get early access and add it to your Microsoft Store for Business for distribution.</p></div>
 <div class="side-by-side-content-right"><p><b><a href="take-tests-in-windows-10.md" data-raw-source="[Take tests in Windows 10](take-tests-in-windows-10.md)">Take tests in Windows 10</a></b><br />Take a Test is a new app that lets you create the right environment for taking tests.
 Learn how to use and get it set up.</p>